Back to Blog

 (Manual temperature controls are available on Vulcan’s VCRG-M gas griddles.)

-Modulating (Throttling) Controls
+Modulating (Throttling) Controls: Budget-Friendly

 (Embedded snap-action temperature controls are available on Vulcan’s MSA, 900RX and VCRG-T gas griddles.
 Electrical snap-action temperature controls are available on Vulcan’s RRE and HEG electric griddles.)